nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 If there are any doubts about which element to use and there are no further instructions available in the Editing Instructions, Suppliers are required to contact the Ordering Agency.

-Headings in text boxes are required to be marked up with a `<h[x]>` element.
-Unless specific instructions are given, these headings should not be included in the navigation document.
+Headings in text boxes is by default required to be marked up using `<p epub:type="bridgehead">`.
+These are structurally unimportant headings and will not be included in the navigation document.
+If, however, certain text boxes should be included in the navigation document, they must be marked up using a `<h[x]>` element of an appropriate level, following the level structure of the surrounding text.
+Only text boxes marked up with `<aside>` can have `<h[x]>` headings.

 #### 3.4.9 Computer Code